e2b-dev/E2B/DEV.md

 - Check close "allUnsubscribed" in envd sub manager
 - The read/write bytes should be by chunk (we can implement it via ws or a new endpoint?)
 - mount envd on separate volume?
+- Switchable user via parameter
+- Implement primitives for all core services (https://nodejs.org/docs/latest-v20.x/api/fs.html) so we don't have to update the envd for every new feature
+- Make process handler in envd more primitive (less configuration of things like shells/interactive, etc -> move this to SDK? would need to implement in both SDKs correctly)
+- The maximal size of scanned line in current envd is 64k - increase this or change the system of scanning to use bytes instead of lines (while still having buffer)
+- Hook output handlers to the terminal tty before starting the process via pty
+- Check the https://pkg.go.dev/golang.org/x/term library for implementing the terminal functionality

 ### Build system
 - Use overlays instead of cp reflink so we can use any FS type